magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 A large amount of coupling limits code reuse and makes moving components to new projects difficult.
 Using dependency injection allows for a loose coupling in your code.

-### Dependency inversion principle
+## Dependency inversion principle

 When using dependency injection, we encourage you to follow the  [dependency inversion principle](http://www.oodesign.com/dependency-inversion-principle.html){:target="_blank"}, a coding principle that stipulates you use abstractions to reduce code dependencies.
 This means that high level classes should use the interface of a low level class instead of working with it directly.

 ## Object manager

-The [object manager]({{page.baseurl}}extension-dev-guide/object-manager.html) is a Magento service class that helps instantiate objects.
-In larger applications (such as Magento), the object manager composes objects at the beginning of the bootstrapping process.
+The [object manager]({{page.baseurl}}extension-dev-guide/object-manager.html) is a Magento service class that helps instantiate objects at the beginning of the bootstrapping process.

 During class construction, the object manager injects the appropriate dependency as defined in the [`di.xml`]({{page.baseurl}}extension-dev-guide/build/di-xml-file.html) file.